pha5echange/eng-tools/README.md

 12) 'eng_network_wd' processes and renders networks for all 'first_clusters' genres, and outputs, among other things, nodelists, edgelists, GEXF files, Laplacian Spectra, and other analyses and results.
 Network layout parameters can be edited in 'config/config_nw.txt'.

-13) 'eng_network_wd_...a' generates single network based upon user input, and outputs analysis to 'results/analysis' file (containing 'PageRank' results among other things)
+13) 'eng_network_wd_...a' generates single network based upon user input, and outputs analysis to 'results/analysis' file and  pagerank to 'data/pagerank.txt' file.

+14) 'pr_process' reformats 'data/pagerank.txt' and outputs 'results/pr_results.txt'.

-14) Run 'nhm.py' to calculate the Network Hybridity Metric (NHM) for all graphs (based upon the presence of 'gexf/directed/OMEGAYEAR.gexf' files). 'nhm.py' also outputs 'data/nhm_plot.txt'.
+15) Run 'nhm.py' to calculate the Network Hybridity Metric (NHM) for all graphs (based upon the presence of 'gexf/directed/OMEGAYEAR.gexf' files). 'nhm.py' also outputs 'data/nhm_plot.txt'.

-15) Run nhm_plotter.py' after 'nhm.py' to plot 2 linegraphs (in 'graphs/..').
+16) Run nhm_plotter.py' after 'nhm.py' to plot 2 linegraphs (in 'graphs/..').
 One shows 'GraphH' (dashed blue) and 'Mean-NodeH' (solid red).
 The other shows '% H=1.0 hybrid nodes' (dashed blue) and '% Progenitor nodes' (solid red).

 MANIFEST: